drakesmelser54/Calculator/README.md

 # Calculator
-This is my first attempt at utilizing JavaScript, HTML, and CSS to create a functional calculator.
+This is my first attempt at utilizing HTML, and CSS to create a functional calculator.